 History or His Story?

 One lengthy repetition dominates the psalm.
 Verses 5 & 6 virtually repeat verses 3 & 4, turning statements of historic fact into a rhetorical question by which the psalmist emphasizes his point by directly addressing the sea, the river, the mountains, and the earth as if they were persons.
-This figure of speech, known as “apostrophe,” effectively draws our attention to the amazing events of the Exodus and stresses the importance of worshiping Yahweh for delivering the nation.
+This figure of speech, known as “apostrophe,” effectively draws our attention to the amazing events of the Exodus and stresses the importance of worshiping Yahweh for delivering the nation from slavery in Egypt.

 In the rest of the psalm we find two more words repeated for emphasis: “in the presence of” and “water” (vss.
 7 & 8).
 Note also the segment’s chiastic structure: verses 1 & 2 are related to verses 7 & 8 while verses 3 & 4 are associated with verses 5 & 6.